Meine-Immoentwickler acquires 40 apartments in Munich-West for sustainable revitalization

 What already exists?

 Even today, there are certain registers and registration obligations at EU level or in many Member States that are seen as building blocks of a larger system.
-These include transparency or beneficial ownership registers (for beneficial owners of companies and foundations), account registers or access for authorities to account and transaction data, land registers, company and commercial registers, securities accounts, etc.
+These include transparency or beneficial ownership registers, account registers, land registers, company and commercial registers, securities accounts, etc.

 New — and part of the anti-money laundering package adopted in 2023/2024 — are extended reporting obligations for certain high-value goods.
 In the public debate, these changes are sometimes described as a “covert asset register”, even though no unified register exists in legal terms.